 Sapphire 5.
 ‘My aim is to do my True Will.
 Your aim is to do your True Will.
 It is possible that I could assist you to do your True Will.
 It is possible I could hinder or obstruct you from doing your True Will.’

 (i) Do what thou wilt shall be the whole of the Law.
 This is not the same as, ‘Do what you will shall be the whole of the Law’.
 ‘Do what you will’ expresses the causal determinism of philosopher Arthur Schopenhauer.
 The Will is esoteric.
 The ‘Effect’ (or appearance) is exoteric.
-Thus we have it in Liber AL, II: 4:
+Thus we have it in the Book of the Law, II: 4:

 Yet she [Nuit] shall be known and I [Hadit] never.

 It is not possible to know one’s (personal) True Will, for as soon as it is known, it is no longer Will but effect or appearance.
-The Will is esoteric, for it is the consciousness principle itself, otherwise Hadit.
+The Will is esoteric, for it is the consciousness principle itself, otherwise Hadit or Atma as termed in the Hindu doctrines.
+Hadit cannot be known when he is the Knower, but in fact the Knower and the Known are transcended in the knowledge of the supreme principle.

 (ii) Love is the law, love under will.
 Would we say, “It is my aim to do my True Love”?
 ‘Love’ may be a verb, the verb ‘to love’, but we do not think of doing love.
 We can ‘make love’, but that describes an action of sensual pleasure; we know (innately) that love cannot really be made or created.
 Love simply is.
 Consciousness is.
 Will is.
-Hadit, the esoteric point, determines the exoteric (‘known’) circumference or circle.
+Hadit, the analogous point in the circle, determines the exoteric (‘known’) circumference or circle.
 Yet the existence of Hadit owes entirely to the circle.
 The two principles are simultaneous.

 (iii) It is foolish therefore to think in the following terms: